smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **Other Methods For Returning NULLS**

-There are a few methods for returning NULL values in a join, as shown below.
+There are a few methods for returning NULL markers in a join, as shown below.

 1. The first method uses the `ISNULL` function and sets the NULLS to an empty string.
 2. The second method uses the `ON EXISTS` clause.  `ON EXISTS` is only available in SQL Server and PostgreSQL.